Glencore denies employing child-labour in Congo

 The BBC's BBC.UL Panorama current affairs show, due to be broadcast on Monday, said it had footage of youngsters under the age of 18 working at a mine where Glencore owns a licence to operate.

-Miners filmed by the BBC at the Tilwezembe mine were part of a group of artisanal miners who took over the area in 2010, Glasenberg said.
+Miners filmed by the BBC at the Tilwezembe mine were part of a group of artisanal miners who had taken over the area in 2010, Glasenberg said.

-The company says it plans to resume mining at the site at some point in the future and that in the meantime it is in talks with the government on how best to handle what it has called an invasion by artisanal miners.
+The company says it plans to resume mining at the site at some point in the future and that in the meantime it is in talks with the government to determine how best to handle what it has called an invasion by artisanal miners.

 "We definitely do not profit from child labour in any part of the world.
 This is adhered to strictly," Glasenberg told the programme.